LexiPugh/world-life-expectancy/README.md

-# World Life Expectancy: Data Cleaning, Analysis, and Visualization
+# World Life Expectancy: Data Cleaning and EDA

 **Table of Contents**